ftrain/django-ftrain/README.rst

 What is this?
 -------------

-This is the code that runs just about everything at Ftrain.com.
+This is the code that runs just about everything at Ftrain.com (soon to relaunch).
+It contains these django apps:

 - kcal -- diet and exercise blog
 - reviews -- small reviews of small things